-BEoptTM was used to estimate energy savings for a series of models using the DOE EnergyPlus simulation engine; available TMY3 weather data specific to each of the four Arkansas weather regions were used for the analysis.
+BEoptTM was used to estimate energy savings for a series of models using the DOE EnergyPlus simulation engine; available TMY3 weather data specific to the New Orleans area was used for the analysis.
 The prototype home characteristics used in the BEoptTM building model are outlined in Appendix A.